The best Cornish pubs for a sundowner

 The Foxes Revenge, Summercourt, Nr Newquay

-This beautiful 400 year old pub set in Carvynick Estate was taken over by new owners Ben and Evie in 2020 (ex Fifteen at Watergate Bay and The Longstore), we look forward to trying their new dishes.
+This beautiful 400 year old pub set in Carvynick Estate was taken over by new owners Ben and Evie in 2020 (ex Fifteen at Watergate Bay and The Longstore) and has quickly established itself as a must-visit place.

 The Watering Hole, Perranporth